heinermann/Valheim_mods/BetterCreative/README.md

 An improved creative mode experience.

 ## Installation
-Copy the contents of `plugins` to your `Valheim/BepInEx/plugins` directory.
+Copy the contents of `plugins` to your `Valheim/BepInEx/plugins` directory or use your favourite mod manager.

 ## Github
 To get issues addressed, please submit them directly to github.